 I’m Jeff Trotman.
-I help people with their organization’s technology.
+I help organizations with their technology.
 I live in Birmingham, AL.

 I grew up in Montgomery, AL. I went to MIT for a year and half where I made some good friends and had some good times, but I had a pretty vivid mental image of what I expected college to be – and that wasn’t it.
 I transferred to Auburn University where I played in a band, waited tables, and occasionally went to class.
 In spite of all that, I earned degrees in Electrical Engineering and Finance.

 After college, I did some COBOL programming, but really wanted to work on Windows programming, which was still a bit of a novelty at this point.
 Since I couldn’t get a job I really wanted, in 1994 I started Westglenn Software to do Visual Basic programming.
 For many years, Westglenn was a Microsoft partner whose specialties grew to include C#, SQL Server, BI, and Microsoft Dynamics SL (an ERP system formerly named Solomon).
 During that time, I was named to the Birmingham Business Journal Top 40 under 40, was nominated for the Alabama Information Technology Association’s Leadership in Technology Entrepreneur of the Year, and was part of the Birmingham Venture Club’s Entrepreneur Accelerator.

 Sampling of projects I’ve worked on in the past